run-llama/llama_index/docs/module_guides/evaluating/root.md

 LlamaIndex offers key modules to measure the quality of generated results.
 We also offer key modules to measure retrieval quality.

 - **Response Evaluation**: Does the response match the retrieved context?
 Does it also match the query?
-Does it match the reference answer or guidelnes?
+Does it match the reference answer or guidelines?
 - **Retrieval Evaluation**: Are the retrieved sources relevant to the query?

 This section describes how the evaluation components within LlamaIndex work.